-1.0 Overview and Purpose
+1.0 Introduction

-The California Public Utilities Commission (CPUC) approved a Permit to Construct for the Santa Barbara County Reliability Project on November 5, 2015.
-As part of this action, the CPUC certified the Final Environmental Impact Report (EIR) for the project and adopted the Mitigation Monitoring Plan (MMP) presented in the Final EIR.
-This Mitigation Monitoring Compliance and Reporting Program (MMCRP), referred to here as the Compliance Plan, is based on the Final EIR's MMP and serves as a working guide to maintaining environmental compliance for the project.
+The California Public Utilities Commission (CPUC) approved a Permit to Construct for the Santa Barbara County Reliability Project (referred to herein as the "project") on November 5, 2015.
+As part of this action, the CPUC certified the Final Environmental Impact Report (EIR) for the project and adopted the Mitigation Monitoring Plan (MMP) presented in Chapter 10 of the Final EIR.
+This Mitigation Monitoring, Compliance, and Reporting Program (MMCRP), referred to herein as the "Compliance Plan," is based on the Final EIR's MMP and serves as a working guide for maintaining environmental compliance for the project.
 The Compliance Plan also includes information provided in the Final EIR for the project, as well as specific protocols, guidelines, and standard procedures for environmental compliance to be followed prior to and during project construction.